 You have worked hard, overcome adversity, and sacrificed to see your dream come to fruition.
 Big vision may also bring out big people and big resources, people who share your dream and want to participate in it with you.
 Pursuing your dream with your own resources and relationships may lead them to dwindle.
 But with the vision God has given and the faith that it is God who is working his will in you, they will flourish, and new resources and relationships are likely to become available too.

 A big vision of the Lord brings out the best in you and the best in others.
 Keep Christ as the central focus of your faith, and be faithful to his compelling call.

 Do I confidently cast a compelling vision?
 Am I trusting the Lord for big things, or am I too bound up by earthly expectations?

-Compelling vision is your motivation to move forward by faith and see your Heavenly Father work in ways you can’t imagine.
+A compelling vision is your motivation to move forward by faith and see your Heavenly Father work his plans out through you, in ways you can’t even imagine.

-“The love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.
+Verse: “Know the love of Christ, which passeth knowledge, that ye might be filled with all the fullness of God.
 Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen” (Ephesians 3:19-21, KJV).”